Russell-Alykov/Russell-Alykov/README.md

-- 👋 Hi, I’m @Russell-Alykov
+- 👋 Hi, I’m @Russell-Alykov.
+I make your Data speak!
 - 👀 I’m interested in Data and Python
 - 🌱 I’m currently learning Data Analysis
 - 💞️ I’m looking to collaborate with other developers